flutter/website/src/content/release/breaking-changes/default-systemuimode-edge-to-edge.md

     so please **migrate to edge-to-edge mode before the operating system removes the ability to opt out**.

-## Migration Guide
+## Migration guide

-To opt out of edge-to-edge by default on SDK 15, a new style attribute specification is required in each activity that needs an opt out.
-If you have a parent style that all other styles that need an opt out inherit from, then you can modify the parent only.
-In the example below, you will update the style generated from `flutter create`.
+To opt out of edge-to-edge on SDK 15, specify the new style attribute in each activity that requires it.
+If you have a parent style that child styles need to opt out of, you can modify the parent only.
+In the following example, update the style generated from `flutter create`.

 By default, the styles used in a Flutter app are set in the manifest file (`your_app/android/app/src/main/AndroidManifest.xml`).
 Generally,